interstar/cardigan-bay/bedrock/GettingStarted.md

 ----

-So far, this is pretty much just like any other wiki, including the original C2 Wiki AKA "Ward's Wiki" (because it was invented by [WardCunningham]()) and Wikipedia.
+So far, this is pretty much just like any other wiki, including the original C2 Wiki AKA "Ward's Wiki" (because it was invented by [Ward Cunningham](https://en.wikipedia.org/wiki/Ward_Cunningham)) and Wikipedia.

 However CardiganBay adds to standard wiki structure in the following ways :